microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 ## Challenges

-The challenges were organized as below.
-Please note that each challenge can be done separately and they are not interdependent.
-The only exception is the challenge #1, which is a base for all other challenges since they require a Linux Virtual Machine.

-_The level of complexity increases accordingly with the respective number of each one.
+With the exception of the 01, base for all other challenges since they require a Linux Virtual Machine, each challenge can be done separately and they are not interdependent.
+The level of complexity increases accordingly with the respective number of each one.
-_

-_The Linux man pages are your best friend.
-Make sure to use as best you can.
-_

 1. Challenge 01: **[Create a Linux Virtual Machine](Student/Challenge-01.md)**
 	 - A Linux Virtual machine is the prequise for the challenges, so create a new Ubuntu Linux VM